Beth Shalom Fire

 When the fire started, over 130 people were in the building, including 100 pre-school students.
 All were evacuated safely, with some of the children smiling and laughing, unaware that the evacuation was anything more than an afternoon walk.
 Two firefighters, however, were injured, including one seriously.

 As the evening wore on, it became evident that there was significantly more damage than many had first anticipated.
-In addition to the gym, the teen lounge was lost, as were a number of administrative offices and priceless fixtures from the old Homestead Hebrew Congregation, which was moved to the Community Building two eyars ago.
+In addition to the gym, the teen lounge was lost, as were a number of administrative offices and priceless fixtures from the old Homestead Hebrew Congregation, which was moved to the Community Building two years ago.

 “The recently completed, and much beloved project, has been used by our teenagers for the last two years,” said Rabbi Steindel sadly, observing that it was likely nothing survived from the old shul.